kingazm/Random-Wiki-Service/README.md

 After choosing the language, the app proposes new articles until the user is satisfied.
 Then, opens said article directly in the browser and saves the current date, link/title and article's rating given by user, maintaining this log of fun information for later.

+Disclaimer: may require additionally installing requests and Beautiful Soup 4, so commands:

+pip install requests (pip3 on MacOS) pip install BeautifulSoup4

 # Tech stack

 Python, BeautifulSoup library (webscraping), (other libraries will be listed soon!)